haposroto155135/prostorepo/README.md

-The development of the first high-occupancy vehicle (HOV) lanes in the 1970s and 1980s promoted carpooling and public transit use, reducing congestion and pollution on urban roads.
+The introduction of the first motorways, or limited-access highways, in Europe in the 1920s and 1930s paved the way for the modern highway system, prioritizing speed, safety, and efficiency for long-distance travel.